almaan/genetech/README.md

 1. Install R (you cannot install R packages before you have installed R)
 2. From the terminal run the file `install-packages.R`, to do so:
     1. Open the terminal
-    2. Go to the directory this cloned repo (the one called `genetech`)
+    2. Go to the directory of the cloned repo (the one called `genetech`)
     3. Change directory to `labs/prep`
-    4. Run the command `Rscript --vanilla .install-packages.R**
+    4. Run the command `Rscript --vanilla .install-packages.R`

 ### Hand-in